POSTECH-CVLab/PyTorch-StudioGAN/README.md

 PyTorch Density and Coverage: https://github.com/clovaai/generative-evaluation-prdc

+## License
+PyTorch-StudioGAN is an open-source library under the MIT license (MIT) with the exception of Style-GAN2 and StyleGAN2 + ADA related implementations, which are under the NVIDIA source code license.

 ## Citation
 StudioGAN is established for the following research projects.
 Please cite our work if you use StudioGAN.